 User accounts in 42Crunch Platform can have three kinds of user roles:

 - Regular user: Most users in the platform are regular users.
 They can manage their own user profile and APIs and API collections they own, but not those of other users unless explicitly given the access through collection sharing.
 They also cannot themselves change the permissions assigned to their accounts.
 All users in the free community organization are regular users.

 - Organization administrator: Organization administrators can manage all users and their permissions and all APIs, API collections, and other features and settings in their organizations, as well as the subscription plans.
 For businesses, organization administrators are privileged users in their own organization.
 For users in the free community organization, 42Crunch is the organization administrator.

 - Auditor: Auditor is a special user role that provides read-only access to everything in the organization that an organization administrator has: the users and their permissions, all APIs and API collections, reports, teams, tags, security quality gates, customization rules, and so forth.
 However, auditors cannot modify any data (except their own name and password) in the organization, merely view it.
 This role is intended, for example, users external to the organization but who require access to the assets the organization has in 42Crunch Platform to audit the organization's compliance with standards or regulations.
-Auditor role is permanent: an auditor cannot become a regular user or organization administrator.
 The auditor role is not available in the free community organization, only for business users.

-Access to some functions in 42Crunch Platform, like running API Conformance Scan or sharing API collections, is controlled with permissions.
+Access to some functions in 42Crunch Platform, like running API Conformance Scan, sharing API collections, or managing teams, is controlled with permissions.
 To be able to perform the action, your user account must have permission to do so.
 What you can do by default depends on the type of your account:

 - If you are a self-registered user in the free community organization, by default you cannot run Conformance Scan in 42Crunch Platform or share API collections.
 You can still run Conformance Scan on premises.